-When you consider the protein-boosting effect of the peas, lentils and flaxseed, this looks like the profile of a dry dog food containing a notable amount of meat.
+Not including the vegan recipe, even when you consider the protein-boosting effect of the peas, lentils and flaxseed, this still looks like the profile of a dry dog food containing a significant amount of meat.

-Gather is a plant-based dry dog food using a notable amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.
+Gather includes both grain-inclusive and grain-free dry dog foods using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.